starwolves/space/README.md

 ```

 ### Contributions
-Contributions in the form of pushed code, feedback, suggestions and critique are very much appreciated.
+Pushed code, feedback, suggestions and critique are very much appreciated.
-You can get in contact with the developers through [a Matrix client](https://matrix.to/#/#live:comms.starwolves.io).
+You can get in contact with the developers through a [Matrix client](https://matrix.to/#/#live:comms.starwolves.io) that interfaces with the decentralized communication server of Star Wolves.
 Matrix is like a decentralized Discord, where data & community sovereignty matters.